VladIakimenko/DBastard/README.md

 # DBastard
-A lightweight tool to read and mange a DB.
+A lightweight tool to read and manage a DB.
 Operates DDL queries in terminal.
 Outputs SELECT queries to XLS.
 Well-supports django-created or sqlalchemy databases.

 Edit the config.py to set up details for the database to work with.
 Alternatively, use flags to run the app with specific arguments.